GoDevOps/productive-on-day-one/slides/README.md

 # DevEnv as Code - Solutions

 <!--
 Development Environment as code is another step in the everything as code journey.
-Such as infrastructures moving from bare metal servers configured with script, to cloud infrastructure fully built and configured as code, the development environments are evoluting.
+Such as infrastructures moving from bare metal servers configured with scripts, to cloud infrastructure fully built and configured as code, the development environments are evolving.

-with the emergence of new technologies such as containers, development environments can now move from being pets to be cattle.
+With the emergence of new technologies such as containers, development environments can now move from being pets to be cattle.
 -->

 ![bg right:30% fit](overview.drawio.png)